tomrittervg/geysigning/README.rst

 Currently, these issues are known to pose (minor) problems when attempting to run with older libraries

-Pyton-requests 1.2.3, as shipped with Ubuntu 13.10, cannot handle IPv4 in IPv6 URLs, i.e. http://[[1.2.3.4]]/.
+Python-requests 1.2.3, as shipped with Ubuntu 13.10, cannot handle IPv4 in IPv6 URLs, i.e. http://[[1.2.3.4]]/.
 That should be easy to work around, though.